uncms-dev/uncms/docs/rendering-navigation.md

 ## Styling with CSS

-HTML elements in the navigation are given sensible class names according to the Block-Element-Modifier (BEM) [conventions](convention), which allows targeting elements by a single HTML class name (mostly).
+HTML elements in the navigation are given sensible class names according to the Block-Element-Modifier (BEM) [convention](https://getbem.com/), which allows targeting elements by a single HTML class name (mostly).

 The CSS selectors you will want to use are these